mongodb-industry-solutions/inventory-management/README.md

 1. Return to the "Data Services" section within Atlas.
 Select your cluster and click on "Search" located next to "Collections".

-2. If you are in the M0 tier, you cancreate two search indexes for the products collection.
+2. If you are in the M0 tier, you can create two search indexes for the products collection.
 This will allow you to merely search across the products collection; however,  if you have a tier above M0, you can create a total of six search indexes, two for each collection — one for search and another for filter facets.

 3. Let's begin with creating the indexes for full-text search:
    - Click "Create Search Index".